edoardodepiccoli/calculator/README.md

 # calculator

+# new reamde!

+This is a simple calculator project I did as an assignment for [theodinproject](theodinproject.com) The first version I coded was so messy and unreadable I just rewrote it from scratch.
+I left the old readme below so, by reading it and taking a look at the old commits, you can see my though process when coding this app.

+## features to add

+- change hovering and active styles on buttons

+# old readme (before refactoring)

 This is my attempt at copying the IOS default calculator app.
 I like the style of it but it is not very intuitive.
 You will see that some features are different from the official app and you may also find a lot of bugs.

 ## Demo